 \section{Introduction}

 \IEEEPARstart{R}{ecent} advancements in sensing, computing and communication technologies have spurred a rapid growth of autonomous service robots that support humans by performing a variety of tasks to improve their quality of life.
-Specifically, some of the tasks of these robots require covering of all points in the search space.
-This problem is known as \textit{Coverage Path Planning} (CPP)~\cite{acar2006sensor,acar2002sensor, song2018, galceran2013survey}.
-A wide range of application domains exist for CPP including exploration (e.g., mapping of underwater terrains~\cite{palomeras2018,shen2022ct}); industry (e.g., structural inspection~\cite{englot2013three, vidal2017,bircher2018receding,song2020online}, spray-painting~\cite{vempati2018,atkar2005} and surface cleaning of vehicles~\cite{hassan2019ppcpp}); agriculture (e.g., robotic weeding~\cite{maini2022online} and arable farming~\cite{jin2011}); household (e.g., floor cleaning~\cite{palacin2004building} and lawn mowing~\cite{weiss2008lawn,Song_sose2015}); hazard removal (e.g., oil spill cleaning~\cite{SGH13,Song_slamoilclean2014}); and defense (e.g., demining~\cite{mukherjee2011symbolic}).
+Specifically, some of these tasks require planning a path to cover all points in the search space, this problem is called CPP~\cite{acar2006sensor,acar2002sensor, song2018, galceran2013survey}.
+A wide range of application domains exist for CPP including exploration (e.g., mapping of underwater terrains~\cite{palomeras2018,shen2022ct}); industry (e.g., structural inspection~\cite{englot2013three, vidal2017,bircher2018receding,song2020online}, spray-painting~\cite{vempati2018,atkar2005} and surface cleaning of vehicles~\cite{hassan2019ppcpp}); agriculture (e.g., robotic weeding~\cite{maini2022online} and arable farming~\cite{jin2011}); household (e.g., floor cleaning~\cite{palacin2004building} and lawn mowing~\cite{weiss2008lawn,Song_sose2015}); hazard removal (e.g., oil spill cleaning~\cite{SGH13}); and defense (e.g., demining~\cite{mukherjee2011symbolic}).

 Often, the environments where coverage operations are performed are unknown.
 Therefore, it is essential to develop sensor-based CPP methods that can replan and adapt the coverage trajectory in real-time based on dynamic discovery of the environment.
 It is critical that the CPP method provides complete coverage and does not get stuck in a dead-end.
-Furthermore, it is desired that the CPP method is efficient, i.e., it minimizes the coverage time by reducing a) the overlaps which in turn reduce the trajectory length, and b) the number of turns.
+Furthermore, it is desired that the CPP method is efficient, i.e., it minimizes the coverage time by reducing a) the overlaps which in turn reduces the trajectory length, and b) the number of turns.
 Moreover, it is desired that the coverage method does not create intermediate coverage holes during navigation, which are local uncovered regions surrounded by obstacles and covered regions.
 This is required to prevent unnecessary inconvenience to cover such holes later via long return trajectories.
 Finally, it is important that the CPP method is simple to implement on real robot platforms and also computationally efficient to generate adaptive coverage trajectories in real-time.